-In addition, we see the projection of $x_i$ in motion, that is, we see where the projected point is going, at least infinitesimally.
-For a feeble attempt at depicting this fact in a static image, see the right hand plots in figure 10.
+In addition, we see the projection of x_i in motion, that is, we see where the projected point is going, at least infinitesimally.
+For a feeble attempt at depicting this fact in a static image, see the right hand plots in Figure 8.
 In mathematical terms we can say we "see" the derivative

-$$View_i'(t) = F'(t)^T \boldsymbol{x}i$$ .
+$$View_i'(t) = F'(t)^T \boldsymbol{x}i$$

-These two items, $View_i(t)$ and $View'i(t)$ , represent location and velocity of a projected data vector.
+These two items, $View_i(t)$ and $View'i(t)$, represent location and velocity of a projected data vector.
 We can now compare the information they contain:

-Both location and velocity are projections of the data vector $\mathbf{x}i$ , the first onto the frame F(t), the second onto the frame F'(t).
+Both location and velocity are projections of the data vector \boldsymbol{x}i , the first onto the frame F(t), the second onto the frame F'(t).

 In contrast to F(t), the derivative frame F'(t) is not usually an orthonormal frame.
-Nevertheless, $F'(t)x_i$ can be interpreted as an oblique projection.
+Nevertheless, $F'(t)\boldsymbol{x}i$ can be interpreted as an oblique projection.

 For example, in the common situation of 2-dimensional data projections, velocity adds in principle another 2 dimensions of information to the projection.
-Thus, when watching a grand tour of 2-dimensional projections in $p \geq 4$ -dimensional space, we "see" the 4-dimensional subspace span(F(t), F'(t))!
-If data space is p=3-dimensional,
+Thus, when watching a grand tour of 2-dimensional projections in $p \ge 4$ -dimensional space, we "see" the 4-dimensional subspace span(F(t), F'(t))!
+If data space is p=3-dimensional, the additional information provided by velocity is confined to one additional dimension.
+This generalizes to higher dimensions: The velocity frame F' can be rankdeficient; in particular when d > p/2, its rank must be less than that of F.